 Periwinkle Control Methods

-Periwinkle is a very popular ground cover due to its glossy evergreen leaves and bright starry blue flowers.
-The plants establish and grow quickly, with remarkable tolerance to poor soils, unfavorable weather conditions and even mechanical damage.
+Periwinkle is a very popular groundcover due to its glossy evergreen leaves and bright starry blue flowers.
+The plants establish and grow quickly, with remarkable tolerance to poor soils, unfavorable weather conditions, and even mechanical damage.
 Mowing or string trimming the plant to keep it in a manageable condition works well in containing the tangled stems.
-But be cautious with the trimmings, as periwinkle will produce new plants with just a tiny bit of stem to ground contact, even once severed from the parent plant.
-This creates an issue, and many gardeners evince the desire to completely remove periwinkle ground cover.
+Be cautious with the trimmings though, as periwinkle will produce new plants with just a tiny bit of stem to ground contact, even once severed from the parent plant.
+This creates an issue, and many gardeners evince the desire to completely remove periwinkle groundcover.

 It may seem sensible to just pull the plants, but any little bit of plant material or the presence of underground stems will send Vinca growing thickly again in no time.
 The waxy leaves are quite resistant to chemical herbicides as the cuticle repels any topical application.
 Control of periwinkle must remove all of the roots and stems to prevent recurrence.
-Some plants can be grazed out, but periwinkle is not edible to grazing animals due to a milky latex sap.
-Manual removal is the least toxic method but the roots may grow several feet in the ground so deep digging is necessary.
+Periwinkle is not edible to grazing animals due to a milky latex sap.
+Manual removal is the least toxic method but the roots may grow several feet (1 m.) in the ground so deep digging is necessary.

 Control of Periwinkle with Herbicides

 Several states classify periwinkle as an invasive weed.
-For periwinkle weed control in large areas where digging is not practical, use an oil based herbicide.
-The cuticle on the leaves repels water based applications, but the oil base will allow the chemicals to adhere to the leave and gradually travel into the vascular system of the plant.
+For periwinkle weed control in large areas where digging is not practical, use an oil-based herbicide.
+The cuticle on the leaves repels water-based applications, but the oil base will allow the chemicals to adhere to the leaves and gradually travel into the vascular system of the plant.

 Triclopyr mixed with mineral oil is effective but applications will need to be repeated as straggler plants crop up.
 Getting rid of periwinkle generally takes several seasons no matter what method you choose because of its hardiness and tenacity.
 Spray in winter when all other nearby vegetation has died back.

-Make a two-foot trench around the area and loosen the first section of roots.
+Make a 2 foot (61 cm.) trench around the area and loosen the first section of roots.
 Pull as you dig further into the bed, loosening the soil as you go.
 The next season, if you see any small plants forming, immediately dig them out.